sdiehl/wiwinwlh/slideshow.md

 Text / ByteString
 =================

-The default Haskell string type is the rather naive list of characters that while perfectly fine for small identifiers is not well-suited for bulk processing.
+The default Haskell string type is the rather naive linked list of characters, that while perfectly fine for small identifiers is not well-suited for bulk processing.
+To overcome this there are two libraries for processing textual data: ``text`` and ``bytestring``.

 ```haskell
 type String = [Char]